 4. Go for the Generic

 Brand names aren't always better.
-Often, the only difference between a brand-named food item and its generic counterpart is fancy packaging, according to Largeman-Roth.
+Often, the only difference between a branded food item and its generic counterpart is fancy packaging, Largeman-Roth tells us.

 That's why you shouldn't be hesitant to experiment with less expensive generic alternatives, which can save you big bucks, especially when it comes to whole grains and canned foods.

-For example, generic nut butters — which usually cost significantly less — can be just as good as brand name nut spreads as long as they're not loaded with added oils or sugar, says Largeman-Roth.
-Always check the nutrition label to make sure your spread has one ingredient: nuts.
-(A bit of salt is OK, too.)
+For example, generic nut butters — which usually cost significantly less — can be just as good as brand-name nut spreads as long as they're not rich in added oils or sugar, says Largeman-Roth.
+Always check the nutrition label to make sure your spread has one ingredient: nuts (a bit of salt is OK, too).

 5. Buy in Bulk

-According to Largeman-Roth, most whole grains will last for four to six months in the pantry and up to eight months in your freezer.
+Most whole grains will last for four to six months in the pantry and up to eight months in your freezer, Largeman-Roth says.
 "But if you're buying nuts in bulk, you must store them in the freezer — their high fat content means they can become rancid at room temperature."